-Attendance: 8/8 100% (Board), 7/7 100% (Group Board)
+Attendance: 5/5 100% (Board), 4/5 80% (Group Board)

-Roli is a Director at the Big Life Group responsible for the Big Issue North, Big Life Homes, and their service user involvement project, Community Voice.
-Roli has extensive experience as a Senior Project and Development Manager for a diverse range of corporate and non-profit organisations, including the London 2012 Olympic and Paralympic Games and Shelter.
+Roli is a Director at the Big Life Group responsible for the Big Issue North, Big Life Homes, and their service user involvement project - Community Voice.
+She is also a trustee at The Lowry theatre in Manchester.

+Roli has extensive experience of designing and delivering a diverse range of projects for the corporate, non-profit and arts sectors.